jackyatesaustin/imxscripts/README.md

 ## Getting Started

 With the pre-requisite software installed, execute the command `npm install` to install the required libraries to run the code in this repository.
+Also make sure to rename the .env.example file to .env and populate the different variables.

 ## Scripts